Getting your first tattoo is almost a rite of passage. Unfortunately, no one teaches you about getting a tattoo in school.

 21. Buy healing products

 Your tattoo is going to need a fair bit of aftercare.
 Go ahead and buy the products you need now to avoid the markup at the shop.
 Don’t cheap out on this – your skin will thank you later.
+Too make life easy, get an aftercare kit like this one from Tattoo Goo.

 Read our guide to tattoo aftercare to find out what you need.